fedefary/signer/README.md

 ## Multithreading

-The library is thread safe.
-Using the two annotations at the same time on the same SpringBoot instance will not generate concurrency issues.
+The library can be considered thread safe, no concurrency issues found at the time of writing.

 Since the RestTemplate object does not change any of his state information to process HTTP it can be considered thread safe so the same instance can be shared among multiple processes.